nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ## Accepting Modifications

 All modifications to the Node.js code and documentation should be performed via GitHub pull requests.
-Only the `Website Admin` group can merge their own work and should do so with great care.
+Only the `Website` group can merge their own work and should do so with great care.

 All pull requests must be reviewed and accepted by a Collaborator with